MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaborate-with-people-outside-your-organization.md

 ms.collection: SPO_Content
 localization_priority: Normal
 f1.keywords: NOCSH
-description: "Learn how to configure Microsoft 365 for collaboration with people outside your organization."
+description: Learn about how to configure Microsoft 365 for collaboration with people outside your organization. ms.custom: seo-marvel-apr2020
 ---

 # Collaborating with people outside your organization